 As a 1995 graduate of Socastee High School, Beaudry is happy to serve the school that gave her the passion to pursue music education.

 Kevin Jones, a native of Toronto, Canada, has spent over twenty-five years working in professional theatre as an actor, musical director, director, and choreographer.
 His many credits include the Broadway first and fourth national tours of Disney’s Beauty And The Beast, the Asian tour of Annie, the European tour of Annie Get Your Gun, three productions of Evita, and two of Phantom.

 Kevin is an alumnus of Western University in Canada, where he received his degree in Music Education (piano performance) and The American Musical and Dramatic Academy in New York City, where he received his certificate in musical theater performance.

 As a vocal and acting coach, Kevin has coached hundreds of actors into Broadway shows, national tours, and regional theater productions.
-His Myrtle Beach studio offers private voice and acting lessons to children, teens and adults, and he also teaches a weekly acting class www.kjpas.com
+His Myrtle Beach studio offers private voice and acting lessons, and he also teaches a weekly musical theater conservatory class (www.kjpas.com).

 2019 marks the 21st year of the Kevin Jones Performing Arts Camps, providing professional-level theater training at the Smith Mountain Lake 4H Conference Center in Virginia, and right here in sunny Myrtle Beach! (see the ad in your playbill, and pick up a brochure at concessions!)

 Kevin is delighted to return for his 5th Socastee High School show, having musical directed Hairspray, The Little Mermaid, Big Fish and Beauty and the Beast.